Table of Contents

 Factors affecting the real exchange rate

-Various factors influence the real exchange rate.
-Nominal exchange rates, domestic inflation, and foreign inflation are among them.
+Various factors influence the real exchange rate, including nominal exchange rates, domestic inflation, and foreign inflation.
 As in the formula above, the real exchange rate is a function of these three variables.

 Term of trade.
 It is the ratio between the exported goods’ price and the country’s imported goods’ price.
 Changes in the prices of imported goods and exported goods reflect changes in inflation between domestic and overseas.